claytonwramsey/www/_posts/2023-06-19-fiddler-const-magic.md

 --+------------------------
   |  A  B  C  D  E  F  G  H
 ```

+**Update 2023-06-22**:
+We can safely ignore those squares on the edge of the board because they actually don't affect what
+our rook can "see."
+For instance, the rook will be able to to see H4 if F4 and G4 are empty, but whether H4 is empty
+does not affect whether the rook can see H4.
+Once we have the set of squares the rook can see, we can convert that to the set of squares the rook
+can move to by masking out all pieces of the same color as the rook.

 For each square, then, we only need to consider a small handful of occupied spots.
 All we need to do is store a lookup for every `(square, relevant_occupancy)` pair, which is far